adityakmehrotra/Selling-Laptops-Smart-Marketing/README.md

 ### Prerequisites

-Ensure you have Python 3 installed, along with the necessary libraries.
+Ensure you have Python 3 installed, along with the necessary libraries:

+- numpy
+- pandas
+- matplotlib
+- geopandas
+- rasterio
+- scikit-learn

 You can install the required libraries using the following command:

   ```bash
   pip install numpy pandas matplotlib geopandas rasterio scikit-learn
   ```

 ## Installation
 Clone this repository to your local machine: